Techgethr/audioanalyzer/README.md

 ## Features
 - Support for multiple campaigns, each with its own checklist and audios.
 - **Two execution modes**: single run (processes and exits) or continuous (watches for new audios).
-- Transcribe audio using different models (OpenAI with Whisper or Mistral with Voxtral)
+- Transcribe audio using different models (OpenAI with Whisper, Mistral with Voxtral or any model compatible with OpenAI SDK)
 - Analyze audio for detail and justification (following a predefined conversation script, emotional and tone analysis, audio quality, and compliance summary)
 - Inserts the results in a structured manner into a database for further analysis.
 - **Data protection**: Does not include personal information (PII) or sensitive data (e.g., credit card numbers, social security numbers, etc.) in the analysis and hides this information in the JSON response (use [SENSITIVE] to hide it).